vEnhance/1802/src/eigen.typ

 or something went wrong when you were solving the system.
 If that happens, check your work!

-=== Degenerate systems of three equations may not look stupid, but they are
+=== Degenerate systems of three equations may or may not look stupid

-When you have three or more equations instead, they don't necessarily look as stupid.
+When you have three or more equations instead, they don't necessarily look as stupid (although they still can).
-To reuse the example I mentioned from R04, we have
+To reuse the example I mentioned before, consider the system of equations
 $
   x + 10 y - 9 z &= 0 \
   3 x + y  + 10 z &= 0 \